patrickvando/interpreter/README.md

 ## Example

-`gcd.nrj` is an NRJ file that recursively calculates the greatest common divisor of 1071 and 462 using the Euclidean Algorithm ([details on wikipedia](https://en.wikipedia.org/wiki/Euclidean_algorithm)).
+`gcd.nrj` is an NRJ file that recursively calculates the greatest common divisor of 1071 and 462 using the [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
 This NRJ file should be straightforward to read - an equivalent Java program would look very similar.

 If the compiler takes `gcd.nrj` as input, it will output `gcd.asm`.
 When `gcd.asm` is assembled using NASM and then executed, the number 21 will be printed to the std out.